 - 1.2 The Foxton Neighbourhood Development Plan area comprises the parish of Foxton which is situated to the north-west of the town of Market Harborough in Harborough District, Leicestershire.
 The parish amounts to 663 hectares. - 1.3 Foxton lies to the south-west side of the A6 on the Grand Union Canal.
-The resident population is 478 and there are 192 households (2011 Census). - 1.4 Foxton was designated as a Neighbourhood Area on 29 October 2012 (see page 2 for the map of Neighbourhood Plan area).
-The Neighbourhood Plan has been prepared by Foxton Parish Council as the 'Qualifying Body.
-The Plan covers the period to 2031. - 1.5 The Foxton Neighbourhood Plan website (http://foxtonndp.weebly.com) has been used to provide information and updates on the Plan progress and is now a source of the material and evidence used in the Plan preparation.
+The resident population is 478 and there are 192 households (2011 Census). - 1.4 Foxton was designated as a Neighbourhood Area on 29 October 2012.
+The Plan is being prepared by Foxton Parish Council.
+The Plan covers the period to 2031. - 1.5 The Foxton Neighbourhood Development Plan (NDP) website (http://foxtonndp.weebly.com) provides information and updates about the NDP preparation and its progress.